Japan-U.S. Vice-Ministers’ Meeting

-On June 8, commencing at 3:20 p.m. (local time, 3:20 p.m.
-Japan time), for approximately 1 hour, Mr. MORI Takeo, Vice Minister for Foreign Affairs of Japan, held a meeting with the Ambassador Wendy R. Sherman, Deputy Secretary of State of the United States of America, during his visit to the Republic of Korea to attend the Japan-U.S.-ROK Vice Ministers’ Meeting.
+On October 25, commencing at 11:25 a.m., for approximately 55 minutes, Mr. MORI Takeo, Vice-Minister for Foreign Affairs of Japan, held a meeting with the Honorable Wendy R. Sherman, Deputy Secretary of State of the United States of America, during her visit to Japan to attend the Japan-U.S.-ROK Vice-Ministers’ Meeting.
 The overview of the meeting is as follows.

 - The two sides exchanged their views on regional issues.

-- (2) The two sides concurred to continue to work closely together in addressing various issues related to China.
+- (2) The two sides concurred to continue close coordination in addressing various issues related to China.